 Many affected dogs may remain asymptomatic, but some may develop complications that could end in congestive heart failure.

-In dogs, heart disease is either present from birth (congenital) or acquired during his or her lifetime.
-In approximately 95% of the cases heart disease in dogs is acquired and 5% of the cases reported are congential heart disease.
+In dogs, heart disease is either present from birth (congenital) or acquired during their lifetime.
+In approximately 95% of the cases heart disease in dogs is acquired and 5% of the cases reported are congenital heart disease.

 TYPES OF HEART DISEASE AND ASSOCIATED CAUSES

 Congenital conditions are mostly the result of genes.
 Sometimes it’s a defect; other times it can be a hereditary (inherited) condition.
 You also don’t know when a defect can start causing problems.

 Acquired conditions could be caused by injury, infection (parvo) or normal wear and tear (age).
 Different breeds are prone to different diseases.

 The following measures may all help fight the onset of heart disease, delay it or help with recovery and management of the disease: